IchBinLeoon/anisearch-discord-bot/README.md

 ## 🐳 Docker
 1. Make sure `Docker` and `Docker-Compose` are installed.

-2. Build the images and run the bot, dashboard and database.
+2. Build the images and run the bot, admin panel and database.

     ```
     $ docker-compose up --build